Workflow editor overview

 Connect nodes

-Nodes connect in sequence.
 Drag from the output of one node to create a line connecting to the next node.
-The workflow runs steps in the order you connect them.
+Steps then run along the connections you drew.

 Save or publish

-Publish makes the workflow available to activate in cases
+Publish validates the workflow and makes it available to activate in cases

 Next steps